 Keep It Moisturised:

 • Apply your chosen ointment after washing and when the tattoo feels dry - usually around 3-5 times a day.

 • Use a thin layer and be careful not to overload the skin.

 • During healing your skin will be peeling and flaky - this is completely normal.

 • My personal favourite tattoo healing product is Lush’s Ultrabalm, but you can use any moisturising agent which is fragrance free, paraben free, and petroleum free.
-Crucible stocks Second Skin tattoo cream, or organic coconut oil works well for smaller handpoked pieces.
-If you’re old school you can use Bepanthen, but there’s products specifically designed for tattoos that are more appropriate - this is a personal choice thing!
+Crucible stocks Tattoo Tonic, or organic coconut oil works well for smaller handpoked pieces.
+Bepanthen is available from chemists, although there are products specifically designed for tattoos that may be more appropriate - this is a personal choice thing.

 • Don’t use vaseline / petroleum jelly on a new tattoo, as it creates too heavy a barrier and prevents the skin from breathing and healing.
 Papaw ointment is often a popular choice, but its composition is 96% petroleum jelly so please consider an alternative.